wrayjustin/yaids/README.md

 | ICMP          | ICMP        |

-Remember, you can write rules for _any_ traffic type, but if the protocols are not listed above, `yaids` will not automatically parse the headers and therefore will not populare the `External Variables`
+Remember, you can write rules for _any_ traffic type, but if the protocols are not listed above, `yaids` will not automatically parse the headers and therefore will not populate the `External Variables`

-In cases where the protocol is unsupported the default value will be "UNKN", which will be used in the alert output and the `External Variables`.
+In cases where the protocol is unsupported, the default value will be "UNKN", which will be used in the alert output and the `External Variables`.

 ## Technical Details
 The processing flow of YAIDS is straight-forward; data comes in, is processed, and then goes out: *INPUT->PROCESSING->OUTPUT*.

 The complexity comes from multi-threading.
 Although network streams (from a device or file) are serial, the packets' processing can be computationally expensive and long-lived.
 Put simply, packets traverse the network faster than an IDS can examine.

 YAIDS resolves this disadvantage by parallelizing the processing of packets.
 Thus, the flow is more complex:
  * Input: *INPUT->INPUT QUEUE*
  * Processing: *IINPUT QUEUE->PROCESSING->OUTPUT QUEUE*
  * Output: *OUTPUT QUEUE->OUTPUT*

-To obtain a better understanding of this processing flow, review the flowchart below.
+To obtain a better understanding of this processing flow, review the flowchart.

 ### Priority
 For live captures, the *INPUT* is prioritized to prevent missing/dropping packets.
 For offline processing (reading of a PCAP file), the processing is prioritized to optimize the speed.

 Priority is achieved through the utilization of a triple `mutex`:
  * Read/Low Priority